lightweave/LSSR/README.md

 ## Materials and methods

-Primary method of analysis is Gource, applied to a database of space science articles.
-For appropriate
+Primary method of analysis is Gource visualisation program.
+We apply Gource to a database of terms in space science articles.
+Appropriate reformatting of articles metadata to involve Gource software:

 <https://github.com/acaudwell/Gource/wiki/Custom-Log-Format>

-All text was downloaded and using fulltext package, part of ropensci project.
+All primary texts and metadata downloaded with **fulltext** package, part of **ropensci** project:

 <https://github.com/ropensci/fulltext>